vishnu-narayanan/Phone-contacts-formatter-php/ReadMe.txt

 *** Open the contacts_formatter.php file
 *** if your input file name is not combinedfile.vcf change it accordingly in the 3rd line.
 *** you can use .vcf or .csv formats but make sure the input and output file has same format that is either .csv or .vcf.
+*** Run the PHP script in a server.To setup a local php server download xampp. run the apache server.
+Place the .php file in htdocs directory.
+And run it.

 NJOY